DavidReinon/PI_Edelmiro_Monros/CONTRIBUTION.md

 ## CONTRIBUTION
-If you would like to contribute to Wonder Learning Center, we welcome your contributions!
+If you would like to contribute to Edelmiro Monros, we welcome your contributions!
 Please follow these guidelines:

 1. Fork the repository and create your branch from `main`.
 2. Ensure that your code follows our coding standards and conventions.